-As discussed in Note 9, the Company also leases its facility from 1895 Management, Ltd., a New York corporation controlled by an entity affiliated with the Company's chairman and major stockholder of the Company.
-Rent expense incurred under this operating lease was \$168,000 for each of the years ended December 31, 2019 and 2018.
+As discussed in Note 7, the Company also leases its facility from 1895 Management, Ltd., a New York corporation controlled by an entity affiliated with the Company's chairman and major stockholder of the Company.
+Rent expense incurred under this operating lease was \$169,000 and \$168,000, respectively, for each of the years ended December 31, 2020 and 2019.

-As discussed in Note 7, in November 2017, the Company entered into a research collaboration and license option agreement with Surface to identify and select antibodies against two target antigens, using the Company's proprietary technology as described in the agreement.
+As discussed in Note 6, in November 2017, the Company entered into a research collaboration and license option agreement with Surface to identify and select antibodies against two target antigens, using the Company's proprietary technology as described in the agreement.
 J. Jeffrey Goater, a member of the Company's board of directors, served as the Chief Business Officer of Surface at that time, and currently serves as the Chief Executive Officer and a director of Surface.
-The Company received service fee payments of \$123,276 and \$282,171 for work conducted under the agreement for the years ended December 31, 2019 and 2018, respectively.
+The Company received service fee payments of \$0 and \$123,276 for work conducted under the agreement for the years ended December 31, 2020 and 2019, respectively.
 This agreement will expire upon the latest of the expiration of both research programs and all evaluation and testing periods.
+During the year ended December 31, 2020, the Company recorded \$50,000 of revenue as an annual maintenance fee for the exclusive product license.
 During the year ended December 31, 2019, the Company recorded \$400,000 of revenue related to its agreement with Surface, of which \$300,000 was due to the purchase by Surface of its exclusive product license option and \$100,000 was for an exclusive research tool license.